1. Tell us, who is the person behind the Aide-mémoire Jewelry?

 I was born in Philadelphia, but have lived up and down the East Coast in the US, and now call Seattle home.
 I came into jewelry through academia.
 I then went on to complete nine years of post-secondary education in metals and crafts.
 I’m an obsessive maker and when I’m not working I’m usually doing something else creative, volunteering, camping or out riding my motorcycle.

 2. Why do you do what you do?
 What do you love the most about your job?

-As a lifelong maker, metal by far has been my favorite material to work with.
+As a lifelong maker, metal by far has been my favourite material to work with.
 I started this business because I wanted to create the kind of wedding jewelry that I would wear, and the type of business that I would support.

 “As an artist, I find beauty in simplicity and the imperfect mark of the hand, so those principals carry through my designs.”

 3. Do you have a standout favourite client?

 Not one favourite client, but maybe a bunch of clients, during a standout time.
 When same-sex marriage was legalized in Washington, I had so many clients who came in and shared their stories with me.
 Couples who had been together for 10, 20, 30 years, and were now finally able to marry the person they loved!!
 It was such a wonderful time to be in the wedding industry, and all those stories that they shared with me have stuck.

 4. Where do you draw your inspiration from?